norahc-x/ApproxGuesser/README.md

   - This is primarily an educational or demonstration project, illustrating how caching might give hints about a user’s region.
   - Accuracy is not guaranteed—this does not truly locate the user, and it is more a concept demonstration.
   - The code draws circles of a fixed radius (e.g., 300 km, 150 km, 75 km).
-You can tweak the radii in the `build_static_map` function.
+You can tweak the radius in the `build_static_map` function.
   - For a real production scenario, always follow Discord’s Terms of Service and ensure you comply with privacy and data-gathering regulations.

+## Contributing

+Feel free to open issues or submit pull requests.
+This repository is open for improvements, additional features, or bug fixes.